rnadigital/agentcloud/webapp/README.md

 - `URL_APP` - url of the frontend webapp, e.g. `http://localhost:3000`

 Optional:
+- `DEBUG` - for debugging, uses [debug format](https://www.npmjs.com/package/debug). there is webapp:socket, webapp:http, webapp:middleware, webapp:context, webapp:db, or webapp:* for all.
 - `PROJECT_ID` - GCP project id
 - `GOOGLE_APPLICATION_CREDENTIALS` - if PROJECT_ID is set, the path to GCP service account
 - `FROM_EMAIL_ADDRESS` - the email address to send emails from with SES, reads 2 secrets from GCP secret manager: `RAPTOR_APP_AMAZON_ACCESSKEYID` and `RAPTOR_APP_AMAZON_SECRETACCESSKEY`.